-FIRE/EXPLOSION HAZARD - It is very important that the fuel system be inspected thoroughly the first time it is filled and at each subsequent filling.
-The Fueling Instructions in the Owner's Manual and the Fuel Recommendations in the engine operation manual must be followed.
+FIRE/EXPLOSION HAZARD - The fuel system MUST be inspected thoroughly the first time it is filled and at each subsequent filling.

+Fueling instructions in the Owner's Manual and any fuel recommendations in the engine manual must be followed (these manuals are included in the owner's packet).